inspircd/docs/docs/4/modules/index.md

 [maphide](/4/modules/maphide)                             | Allows the server administrator to replace the output of a /MAP and /LINKS with an URL.
 [md5](/4/modules/md5)                                     | Allows other modules to generate MD5 hashes.
 [messageflood](/4/modules/messageflood)                   | Adds channel mode f (flood) which helps protect against spammers which mass-message channels.
-[mlock](/4/modules/mlock)                                 | Allows services to lock channel modes so that they can not be changed.
 [monitor](/4/modules/monitor)                             | Adds the /MONITOR command which allows users to find out when their friends are connected to the server.
 [multiprefix](/4/modules/multiprefix)                     | Provides the IRCv3 multi-prefix client capability.
 [muteban](/4/modules/muteban)                             | Adds extended ban m: (mute) which bans specific masks from speaking in a channel.